Earleking/Group-Play/readme.md

 Entry for the 2019 Riot Games Developer Challenge

 # Introduction
 Hello, this is our project, Group Play.
 We wanted to create a social experience where many players can come together and play the same game as a group.
-In this project we allow many users to perform inputs then take the most popular inputs and perform them on the master game.
-Players are able to access this experience from their browser by simply going to a web interface then dragging and dropping cards starting on the next turn.
+In this project we allow many users to perform inputs on a Legends Of Runeterra game, then take the most popular inputs and perform them on one game.
+Players are able to access this experience from their browser by simply going to a web interface then dragging and dropping cards when the next phase starts.

 ## How it works